 Use our data to manipulate ourselves?
 Let others access our data without our consent?
 Forget to secure our data?
 In terms, of individual events, all of those are bad.
 But people forget.

 2018 was different, though.
-Every month brought new breaches, manipulations and unethical behavior to light.
+Every month brought new breaches, manipulations and unethical behaviour to light.

 With no bottom in sight, these news were everywhere.
 We were constantly reminded that Facebook and Google can’t be trusted.
 Times like these make people start to notice patterns and loose trust.
 I certainly did.